-Once the attorneys have finalized the contract, you and the buyers will sign it, and the buyers will send your attorney a downpayment, which they may lose if they walk away from the deal without a reason contemplated by the contract.
+Once the attorneys have finalized the contract, you and the buyers will sign it, and the buyers will send your attorney a downpayment (similar to what's called "earnest money" in other states).
+They can lose this money if they walk away from the deal without a reason contemplated by the contract.
 Typically, in New York State, the downpayment is for 10% of the purchase price, and your attorney will deposit this amount into an escrow account.

-If you had a mortgage, your attorney will request a pay-off letter to determine the amount owed to your lender.
-Your attorney will also calculate the closing costs that you owe and proceeds owed to you by the buyers.
+If you had a mortgage loan, your attorney will request a payoff letter to determine the amount owed to your lender.
+Your attorney will also calculate the closing costs that you owe and the proceeds owed to you by the buyers.

 Finally, your attorney will represent you at the closing, advising you on the documents that you are signing and making sure that all payments are accurately made.